adorseyt/adorseyt_GIS_Portfolio/FinalProject.md

 Finally, I wanted visitors to be able to have sufficient information about the hikes themselves to plan effectively.
 I reformatted the elevation journey charts and Hiking Mirdita's existing paper maps and added descriptive statistics as attributes to the trails layer.
 This allowed me to create a side window popup that appeared when any trail was clicked.

+#### Building in Google

-The final results from this step can be found here: [Buidling the Layers and Icons in Google Maps](/GoogleMyMap.html).
+The final results from the data prepation can be found here: [Buidling the Layers and Icons in Google Maps](/GoogleMyMap.html).
 While this was already coming together, I didn't like that I couldn't include a custom base map, so the next step was using the <a href="https://mapstyle.withgoogle.com/">Google Maps Style Wizard</a> to make a custom [base Map](/HikingMirditaMap.html).

 I connected these two elements into a [map with layers](/HikingMirditaMapFULL.html), leveraging the MapStatic API as we had done in Assignment 1.
 However, because the map was static, all the popup infomation was lost.
 This did not feel like a finished product in this state.

 The next step was to experiment with JavascriptMap API to create a fully-interactive Google map.
 I worked off of tutorials like <a href="https://www.youtube.com/watch?v=CdDXbvBFXLY">this from Coder Coder</a> to code a map in HTML, CSS, and Javascript to combine the base map, knl layers, and pop-ups into a single product.
 I was also excited for this as it would allow me to also customize the fonts to use Prata and Poppins, typefaces that appear in Hiking Mirdita's website.
-While the results are technically [here](/HM_MapIndex.html), what will appear is a blank page.
+While the results are technically [here](/HM_MapIndex.html), but what will appear is a blank page.
 Simply put, I struggled with the implementation; I would need much more time to debug the issues than I had left for this project.

+#### Building outside of Google

 So 20+ hours in, I was still missing a map that had all the elements I wanted: custom base map, image markers, and interactive features that allowed visitors to see trail information as a pop-out.
 I decided to [recreate the map in Esri](/EsriMap.html).
 While it has all the features I wanted, this isn't a very viable option for Hiking Mirdita.
 The reason I had restricted the scope of the project to Google at the offset was to avoid cost-prohibitive barriers to them taking final ownership over the map.
 Putting it simply, Esri is famously not cheap.

+### Discussion

+The greatest takeaway from this project is that a perfect map for Hiking Mirdita is possible with time.
+Hiking Mirdita can take this proof of concept as an inspiration, and have the technology and manpower to geocode the attractions, add descriptions, and take photos.
+While I was unable to complete the JavaScriptAPI version, I learned so much and the core value of the deliverable will be in the web guide; this report will outline the insights gained from this exploration and verify that Hiking Mirdita can build amazing things without spending a lot of money.